🛰️ Science Recon Console

 PhysicsWorld

-The post Ferroelectric devices push reservoir computing forward appeared first on Physics World.
+The post Novel gravitational-wave model sheds light on dark matter appeared first on Physics World.

 PhysicsWorld